BSRLab/Sleep_loss_induces_cholesterol-associated_myelin_dysfunction/README.md

 DEMO

-Input for the Python and R scripts
+Input for the Python codes:

-EDF file that contains the channels RIGHT and LEFT
+o EDF file that contains the channels RIGHT and LEFT

-Excel file with the columns EpochNo and Stage (NR, R, W)
+o Excel file with the columns EpochNo and Stage (NR, R, W)

 Coherence_FREQ_DOMAIN_BANDS.py
 o Expected output: tables reporting mean ± SD coherence for each sleep stage and for